There are now 2 possible online modes for units:

 Students are able to (1) explain the concept of probability distributions of a random variable and four moments of the distribution, being the mean, variance, skewness and kurtosis; (2) provide descriptive statistics of random variable; (3) measure dependence between two random variables using correlation analysis; (4) conduct hypothesis testing and regression analysis; (5) identify and understand the properties of commonly used time series models and how to generate or simulate time series; (6) construct optimal portfolios based on the Markowitzs theory of optimal allocation of securities; (7) measure risk of an investment, e.g. value-at-risk; and (8) conduct technical and fundamental analyses.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) group assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) group assignment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)